 In August 2016, the Company issued 1,187,738 shares of restricted common stock to founders of which 1,102,903 shares vest under a service condition and 84,835 shares vest under a performance condition.
-The shares were issued under the terms of the respective restricted stock purchase agreements, or the Stock Purchase Agreement, and unvested shares are subject to repurchase by the Company at the original purchase price per share upon the holder's termination of his relationship with the Company.
-The restricted shares are not deemed to be issued for accounting purposes until they vest and are therefore excluded from shares outstanding and from basic and diluted net loss per share until the repurchase right lapses and the shares are no longer subject to the repurchase feature.
+The shares were issued under the terms of the respective restricted stock purchase agreements, or the Stock Purchase Agreement, and unvested shares were subject to repurchase by the Company at the original purchase price per share upon the holder's termination of his relationship with the Company.
+The restricted shares were not considered outstanding for accounting purposes until they vested and are therefore excluded from shares used in determining loss per share until the repurchase right lapses and the shares are no longer subject to the repurchase feature.
 One-fourth of the 1,102,903 shares of restricted common stock were vested on the first-anniversary date and the remaining 827,177 shares will vest on a monthly basis thereafter.
 In July 2018, performance conditions prescribed by the Stock Purchase Agreement were met and 84,835 shares of the restricted common stock were fully vested.
-During the three months ended March 31, 2020 and 2019, 68,931 shares and 68,931 shares of restricted common stock were vested, respectively.
-As of March 31, 2020, 68,932 shares of restricted stock are unvested.
+As of December 31, 2019, 1,049,875 shares subject to the award had vested, and an additional 137,863 shares vested during the nine months ended September 30, 2020.
+As of September 30, 2020, all shares of restricted stock subject to the award had been vested.